alibaba/feathub/docs/architecture.md

 ## TableDescriptor - Declarative Definition of Features

-A `TableDescriptor` provides metadata to acces, derive and interpret a table of feature values.
+A `TableDescriptor` provides metadata to access, derive and interpret a table of feature values.
 Each column of the table corresponds to a feature.

 A table in Feathub is conceptually similar to a table in Apache Flink, with